dev-night/dev-night.github.io/public/index.md

     If that sounds all new to you just bring your laptop.
 </div> -->

-- Date: 19th November 2019
+- Date: 10th December 2019
 - Place: Tradebyte Software GmbH (Bahnhofsplatz 8, 91522 Ansbach)
 - Time: 19:15
-- Topic: #040 /dev/night - Coding Katas
+- Topic: #041 /dev/night - Pentesting / XSS
 - Pizza and [Mate](http://www.clubmate.de/)!
 - Meetup: [meetup.com/dev_night](https://meetup.com/dev_night)
 - Contact: [dev-night@tradebyte.com](mailto:dev-night@tradebyte.com)
 - Twitter: [@dev_night](https://twitter.com/dev_night)
 - Hashtag: [#devnight](https://twitter.com/search?q=%23devnight&src=hash)

-This time we'll go back to our roots and venture into coding katas.
-First we'll have a short introduction into the topic for all which are new to test driven development or the concept of coding katas.
-After that we will build pairs and practice our TDD muscles. 🚀

-After an introduction to the topic we'll practice what we've learned in a hands on session with [pairs](http://www.extremeprogramming.org/rules/pair.html)! :)
+This time [Daniel Budick](https://twitter.com/zenturee) will introduce us into the topic of penetration testing and more specifically into XSS (Cross-site scripting).
+He will start out with a little bit of theory about the mindset of the attacker and will go more into depth during the event.
+After the theory we will apply what we learned in practice and do hands-on capture the flag scenarios.

+**Please bring your laptop.**<br/>
+**Please also [install the ZAP](https://github.com/zaproxy/zaproxy/wiki/Downloads) software on your laptop.**

 [**We will also livestream the event!**](https://stream.dev-night.io)